IoannisCh/marketDataApp/README.md

-# Market data application for learning
+# Market data application

+This is an application created for learning purposes